-9. The "Net Number of Work Opportunities" is calculated by subtracting the possible work opportunities work opportunities work opportunities.
-Thus these net work opportunities are not work opportunities.
+9. The "Net Number of Vork Opportunities" is calculated by subtracting the possible work opportunities if the projects were implemented Machine Intensively (MI) from the "Gross Work Opportunities".
+Thus these net work opportunities can be viewed as the EPWP value added opportunities

-10. One Person-Year of Work is equal to 230 paid working days including paid training days.
-The Calculated Wages paid out to employees on EPWP Projects have been calculated by multiplying the minimum wage rate with the person days.
+10. One Person-Year of Work is equal to 230 paid working days including paid raining days.
+The Calcutated Wages paid out to employees on EPWP Projects have been calculated by multiplying the minimum wage rate with the person days.